wsprtv/wsprtv.github.io/README.md

 ## Acknowledgements
-This project utilizes [WSPR Live](https://wspr.live), a free and publicly accessible database of over 10 billion WSPR reports, hosted by the [WsprDaemon](http://wsprdaemon.org) project.
+This project utilizes [WSPR Live](https://wspr.live), a free and publicly accessible database of over 10 billion WSPR reports, hosted on [WsprDaemon's](http://wsprdaemon.org) servers.

 The user interface is powered by the excellent [Leaflet](https://leafletjs.com) mapping library and the snappy [uPlot](https://github.com/leeoniya/uPlot) charts.